 Gary Schroen was a 30 year veteran with the CIA’s Near East Division, Directorate of Operations in 1999, a post he held through 2001.He was “semi-retired” at this time but worked at the CIA’s Islamabad as he was chief of station.
 He was familiar with the culture and tribes in Afghanistan and had begun working with the Northern Alliance to find as much information about Bin Laden as possible, but he remained elusive.

-After Tenet had read the flight manifests that September 11 evening, he would begin designing a new covert unit, which would begin a new plan.
-The unit, CTC Special Operations, in which Hank Crumpton, Tenet’s prize at the CTC, was to lead.
+After Tenet had read the flight manifests that evening on September 11th , he would begin designing a new covert unit, which would begin a new plan.
+The unit heading this operation was called, CTC Special Operations, in which Hank Crumpton was to lead.
 Schroen was having difficulty working with the native Afghans, as they were a tribal people.
 Always working with and against one another for the right price.
 Berntsen however, would be chosen to replace Shroen, and lead the Jawbreaker unit, this was Crumpton’s call.
 As soon as Berntsen landed at Islamabad airport he was taken to see Schroen who informed him that he was the new chief of Jawbreaker.
 Schroen filled him in, the teams would work alongside the Afghans and produce intelligence on enemy positions and capabilities that CTC headquarters would use to drive and coordinate the war, while working alongside with US Central Command General Tommy Franks.